 4. Don’t stress about the big picture.

-Don’t think about defeating your cravings for chocolate, just think about eating something other than chocolate in this particular instance.
+Don’t think about defeating your cravings for chocolate forever, just think about eating something other than chocolate in this particular instance - right now.
+You can think about tomorrow when tomorrow comes.
+Take each moment as it comes.
+Each time you make a healthy choice it gets easier.

 5. Don’t think of healthy eating as something you ‘should’ do.